-Net cash used in investing activities totaled \$113.5 million and \$68.9 million for the years ended December 31, 2012 and 2010, respectively.
+Net cash used in investing activities totaled \$125.5 million and \$113.5 million for the years ended December 31, 2013 and 2012, respectively.
 Net cash provided by investing activities totaled \$34.3 million for the year ended December 31, 2011.
 Cash flows from investing activities relate primarily to capital expenditures, acquisition and divestiture activity and sales of property and equipment.

-Capital expenditures, excluding the purchase of real estate, lease buyouts and capitalized interest, were \$56.4 million and \$22.0 million and \$22.2 million for the years ended December 31, 2012, 2011, and 2010, respectively.
-Real estate related capital expenditures totaled \$12.6 million, \$18.0 million and \$7.4 million for the years ended December 31, 2012, 2011 and 2010, respectively.
-In addition, we purchased previously leased property for \$17.5 million and \$30.3 million during the years ended December 31, 2012 and 2011, respectively.
-Our capital investments currently consist primarily of real estate purchases, upgrades to our existing facilities and equipment purchases.
-We expect that capital expenditures during 2013 will total approximately \$45.0 million, excluding the purchase of real estate.
+Capital expenditures, excluding the purchase of real estate, lease buyouts and capitalized interest, were \$49.9 million, \$56.4 million and \$22.0 million for the years ended December 31, 2013, 2012, and 2011, respectively.
+Purchases of real estate totaled \$10.7 million, \$12.6 million and \$18.0 million for the years ended December 31, 2013, 2012 and 2011, respectively.
+In addition, we purchased previously leased property for \$35.7 million, \$17.5 million and \$30.3 million during the years ended December 31, 2013, 2012 and 2011, respectively.

+We expect that capital expenditures during 2014 will total approximately \$60.0 million to upgrade our existing facilities, expand our service capacity and invest in technology and equipment.
 As part of our capital allocation strategy, we continuously evaluate opportunities to purchase properties currently under lease.
 No assurances can be provided that we will have or be able to access capital at times or on terms in amounts deemed necessary to execute this strategy.